Email best practices

 How do different countries compare?

-Is it better to send an email first thing in the morning or late at night?
+Is it better to send newsletters first thing in the morning or late at night?
 That depends on where your users are located.
-In our 2021 Email Engagement Report, we discovered fundamental differences in email habits across different countries and cultures.
+In our Email Engagement Report, we discovered fundamental differences in email habits across different countries and cultures.

 Open rates data across different cultures.